PC application information

 Change of practising status

-you recently ceased to practise, or are intending to cease to practise in the coming year;
+- You recently ceased to practise, or are intending to cease to practise in the coming year.

-you will not be providing legal services, and will therefore not be applying for a Practising Certificate until after 1 February for any reason, including unemployment, career break, sick leave and maternity leave.
+- You will not be providing legal services, and will therefore not be applying for a Practising Certificate until after 1 February for any reason, including unemployment, career break, sick leave and maternity leave.

 You should provide the Law Society with a current correspondence address and email address to allow the Law Society to communicate with you if you are not practising.
 If there is any change in your practising status during the year, you should immediately notify the Law Society in writing with the relevant information to ensure that your practising status is up to date.